NC25/gym_fishing/README.md

 cd gym_fishing
 ```

+# Environments

+A continuous state space of fish biomass, with:
+* Discrete action space with three actions: maintain harvest level, increase harvest by 20%, decrease harvest by 20%
+* Discrete action space with n > 3 actions: action is taken as quota, quota = action / n_actions * K
+* Continuous action space, action = quota.
+(Boettiger)

+# Interface
+So far, I have used a Soft Actor Critic agent.
+With this algortihim, the model is able to optimize a policy while using a Q function to make training effecient but also encourages entropy (random sampling to make the model explore more).
+As a result, the agent will have more effecient training while having a better policy of obtaining the best reward

+The library I used is Stable Baselines, a set of Reinforcement Learning algorithims for Open AI Gym.

+# Resources

 To learn more the theory used and its application to Machine Learning, please read about Carl Boetigger's fishing baselines and * [Reed's 1979](https://www.sciencedirect.com/science/article/abs/pii/0095069679900147?via%3Dihub) 'constant escapement' policy